Skip to main content

 Overview

-Estimated Profitability helps movers understand projected job profit earlier in the sales process.
-By applying an average crew cost and estimated expenses, SmartMoving provides a ballpark profitability percentage on estimates and leads.
+Estimated Profitability helps movers understand projected job profit early in the sales process.
+By applying crew costs and configured automatic expenses, SmartMoving calculates an estimated profit percentage and dollar amount directly on estimates and leads.

-This feature is designed to support better pricing decisions before a job is booked.
+This feature supports more informed pricing decisions before a job is booked.

 Before You Start